Ricci curvature for parametric statistics via optimal transport: Introduction

 The Ricci curvature on discrete state spaces has been studied by many groups. (i)~Ollivier~\cite{Ollivier_Ricci} introduces a discrete Ricci curvature via $L_1$-Wasserstein metric.
-Many inequalities on graphs are shown under this setting; see, e.g.,~\cite{Jost2, Jost, OV2}. (ii)~Lin-Yau et al.~\cite{LinYau2, LinYau} also define a Ricci curvature lower bound by heat semi-groups and Bakry-Emery $\Gamma_2$ operators. (iii)~Erbar-Maas introduce the Ricci curvature lower bound in \cite{Maas2012} {by means of equivalence relations with Lott-Sturm-Villani} in the Wasserstein probability manifold, under which several information functional inequalities are established.
+Many inequalities on graphs are shown under this setting; see, e.g.,~\cite{Jost2, Jost, OV2}. (ii)~Lin-Yau et al.~\cite{LinYau2, LinYau} also define a Ricci curvature lower bound by heat semi-groups and Bakery-Emery $\Gamma_2$ operators. (iii)~Erbar-Maas introduce the Ricci curvature lower bound in \cite{Maas2012} by {by means of equivalence relations with Lott-Strum-Villani} in the Wasserstein probability manifold, under which several information functional inequalities are established.
 This notion has been studied extensively in \cite{EMR2, EMR3, Erbar, EMR4, EMR1}.
 However, the notion of a Ricci curvature lower bound on the parameter space of a statistical manifold has not been studied so far.
-Parametrized Wasserstein probability sub-manifolds were not introduced until recently in~\cite{WSM2, WSM1}. { There are several related infinite dimensional Wasserstein sub-manifolds considered in \cite{Gangbo2003,Simon}.} Our definition of the Ricci curvature lower bound for parametrized statistical models is close in spirit to the definitions by Lott-Sturm-Villani and Erbar-Maas.
+Parametrized Wasserstein probability sub-manifolds were not introduced until recently in~\cite{WSM2, WSM1}.
+Our definition of the Ricci curvature lower bound for parametrized statistical models is close in spirit to the definitions by Lott-Strum-Villani and Erbar-Maas.

 This paper is organized as follows.
 In Section~\ref{sec2}, we briefly review the connections between Ricci curvature, optimal transport, and KL divergence.
 We further demonstrate these connections in the context of information projections.
-In Section~\ref{sec:WSM}, we introduce Wasserstein statistical manifolds.
+In Section~\ref{sec:WSM}, we introduce Wasserstein statistical manifolds in parameter space.
 This is intended as a short review of the definitions from~\cite{WSM1}.
 We derive the Fokker-Planck equation on parameter space, which is the Wasserstein gradient flow of the KL divergence.
 The main technical contributions of this paper are contained in Section~\ref{sec4}.
 We describe the convergence rate of the Fokker-Planck equation in terms of a Ricci curvature lower bound.
 Further, we use the notion of Ricci curvature lower bound to establish information functional inequalities.
-We also discuss methods to estimate the Ricci curvature lower bound.
-In Section~\ref{sec5}, we present {numerical evaluations on} small exponential families.
+We also discuss methods to estimate the Ricci curvature lower bound in practice.
+In Section~\ref{sec5}, we present experiments on small examples of exponential families.
 These allow us to illustrate the notions introduced in the paper, and gain more intuition about their meaning.